 Willy Wonka: [Wonka knows Charlie and Grandpa Joe stole from him] Oh, yes.
 Well, I hope you enjoyed yourselves.
 Excuse me for not showing you out.
 Straight up the stairs.
 You'll find the way.
 I'm terribly busy.
 Whole day wasted.
 Goodbye to you both.
 Goodbye.

-Willy Wonka: Hey, Charlie?
+Willy Wonka: Charlie?
 My boy!
-YOU WON!
+YOU'VE WON!
 YOU DID IT!
-I KNOW YOU WOULD DO IT!
-I JUST KNEW IT!
-Oh, Charlie.
-I am so sorry to put you through this.
-Forgive me.
+I KNEW YOU WOULD, CHARLIE!
+I JUST KNEW YOU WOULD!
+Oh, Charlie!
+Forgive me for putting you through it!

 Willy Wonka: [Chuckles] NO!
 NO!
 NO!
 That's not Slugworth, He works for me!